Hoppo2/Science-Ext---Astronomy/README.md

 - Decreased relationship between redshift and luminosity at low luminosities
 - Distinct (but small) classes of galaxies at low luminsoities (and some at high)
+- No significant model from linear regression analysis (r^2 = 0.14)

 ## Project Plan